-In this project, I will be using a 12V Lithium Polymer battery to power up the whole robot, that is the Raspberry Pi and L293D Motor Driver to drive the motors.
+For our WiFi Controlled Robot using Raspberry Pi, I will be using a 12V Lithium Polymer battery to power up the whole robot, that is the Raspberry Pi and L293D Motor Driver to drive the motors.
 We can provide 12 V directly to the motor driver Board as it have an inbuilt regulator to power the motor and Circuit separately.
 But powering raspberry pi with this 12 V battery will fry the Chips.
 So you will have to use a regulator to step down the 12V to 5V and supply it to Pi.
 You can Purchase your Lithium Polymer Battery From Here.

-Step 3 – DC Motor Driving
+Step 3 – Raspberry Pi DC Motor Driving

+You can control DC motor using Raspberry Pi using a suitable Driver Board.
 In this project we will be using 2 DC motors.
 These DC motors are driven using a Dual H Bridge Motor Driver IC – L293D.
 More details on driving DC motors using L293D IC can be obtained here.
 If you are new to this, it is better to go through this proceeding to next step to get a better understanding of the project.

 Get your Products – L293D Driver Board